dpizzuto/microfrontends-integration-pattern/README.md

 there's the component's definition as a CustomElement which will be injected within the Bootstrap app (we'll see detail about this later).

-Once a single Javascript need to be produced by build phase, we should change the **package.json**:
+Since we need a single Javascript file, we should change the build phase within **package.json**:

 ```json
 {